 Early embryos may also be more susceptible based on the stages of development that occur in early pregnancy: cell proliferation, cell migration, cell differentiation, and apoptosis (programmed cell death – helps create fingers and toes) are all necessary for proper organ development.
 Similarly, research regarding fevers has shown that a high prolonged fever results in cell death.

-Research has also shown associations with cleft lip with or without cleft palate, gastroschisis, renal agenesis, limb reduction, and cardiac defects.
+Overall, research has also shown associations with cleft lip with or without cleft palate, gastroschisis, renal agenesis, limb reduction, and cardiac defects.
 Albeit inconsistent, the strongest evidence appears to be for neural tube defects, which have also been shown to occur with fever in early pregnancy.